-- Funding is not for annual meeting, poster, or editorial submissions
+- Funding is not for annual meetings, poster or editorial submissions

-- Trainee must still be active in the program at time of manuscript submission
+- Trainee must still be active in the program at the time of manuscript submission

-- GME Office approval must be obtained prior to submitting request for reimbursement
+- GME Office approval must be obtained prior to submitting a request for reimbursement

 - One reimbursed publication per trainee per year is allowed